tor-slettnes/common-core/docs/building/windows/cli.md

-Building from the command line on Windows
+Building from the Command Line on Windows
 =========================================

 Preparing your Windows build host